Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

 How a Toilet Works

-All toilets have a fill valve, handle and flush mechanism in the tank.
-The water supply line feeds water to the fill valve's intake port.
+All toilets contain a fill valve, handle, and flush mechanism inside the tank.
+A water supply line feeds water to the fill valve's intake port.
 A float controls the fill valve's action.
 When the water level drops below the lower set point, the fill valve turns on.
 Once the water level reaches the upper set point, the fill valve turns off.

-Toilet Seat Replacement
+1. Toilet Seat Replacement

 A toilet seat fits either a round or an elongated bowl.
 Manufacturers also offer upgraded models with features such as a slow-close or no-slam lid, padded seats and decorative designs.
 All seats share the same replacement instructions.

-3) Position the seat: Set the seat on the bowl and align the holes in the hinges with the bowls'.
+- Position the seat: Set the seat on the bowl and align the holes in the hinges with the bowls'.

-Toilet Handle Replacement
+2. Toilet Handle Replacement